-There is no data migration required; updating to CMS 10 is no different from updating to the feature updates delivered previously via NuGet.
+There is no data migration required; updating to Optimizely Content Management System (CMS 10) is no different from updating to the feature updates delivered previously via NuGet.
 To make sure the upgrade is as smooth as possible, there are a few steps that you may want to take that are discussed in the next sections.

 Breaking changes, what are they and how to deal with them